-Notice that when the initiating event coming into the Simple Event Mediator is classified as either hard or complex, it forwards the original initiating event to the corresponding mediators (BPEL or BPM).
+Notice that when the initiating event is classified as either hard or complex, it forwards the original initiating event to the corresponding mediators.
 To illustrate how the mediator topology works, consider the same retail order entry system example described in the prior broker topology section, but this time using the mediator topology.